Conference Program

 11. Digitized Dating Life: Emotional Processing of 25–35-year-olds Danes, Malthe Rye Thomsen, Department of Communication, University of Copenhagen, Denmark (In-person presentation)

-5 Jan9:00 – 9:45Love in China: Politics, Economics and Social Change, Pan Wang, The University of New South Wales, Sydney, Australia (Online presentation)
+5 Jan, Day 39:00 – 9:45Love in China: Politics, Economics and Social Change, Pan Wang, The University of New South Wales, Sydney, Australia (Online presentation)

 9:45 – 10:30What’s New with Love in East Asia?
 Ethnographic and Theoretical Perspectives, Jean-Baptiste Pettier, Friedrich-Alexander-Universität, Germany (In-person presentation)